mattguev/hoop-dreams/README.md

   - Winning each category is worth 1 point.
 A tie results in no points for either manager.
   - Managers can replace any player with a current active NBA player ("Free Agents"), provided that neither is currently mid-game.

+![](https://github.com/mattguev/hoop-dreams/blob/main/yfmatchup.JPG?raw=true)

+## Game Theory and Adjustments

 There are 9 ways to keep score in a game of fantasy basketball, compared to just 1 in real life.

-![](https://github.com/mattguev/hoop-dreams/blob/main/yfmatchup.JPG?raw=true)
+Out of these 9, you only need 5 to win.

+One way to create a winning team is to use early draft picks on elite players who consistently dominate the league in correlated statistics.
+An example at the Guard position would be Steph Curry, whose [prolific ball handling and shooting](https://www.youtube.com/watch?v=7fPcse1phtk) enables him to produce huge Free Throw, Points, and 3-Point numbers on any given night.
+This individual greatness is made even greater by a [selfless willingness to pass](https://www.youtube.com/watch?v=rL_OflGAg1M) that makes him a great Assist vehicle.

+An even better example, but at the Forward spot, is Nikola Jokic.
+Even at 6'11 and 284 lbs, he is able to [pass, shoot, and defend his position at elite levels](https://www.youtube.com/watch?v=hQQQDc98efQ).
+Over the course of a Fantasy season, he is consistently above average for Field Goals, Free Throws, Points, Rebounds, Assists, Steals, and Blocks--7 out of 9 categories!.

+Yet, there are few of these stars by definition--[barely 20 players currently produce 1 standard deviation above the league average on at least 5 categories (i.e. category z-score > 1.0)](https://hashtagbasketball.com/fantasy-basketball-rankings).

+In a balanced 12-team league, this means you will have 2 of them at most.
+The remaining 11, you can draft based on how their skills fit alongside your superstar, your estimates of their growth trajectory, injury likelihood, etc. At the end of the draft, your roster will have 13 players.
+But, make no mistake, it is far from a finished product.

+You enter your first matchup with a few stars that outperform the league in 5-7 categories, and a rotating cast of players who are otherwise unremarkable but can play backup on off nights or specialize in their weaknesses.
+Your opponent does the same thing.
+The question now becomes: how do you gain an advantage?
+The answer is

-From these 9, you only need 5 to win.
-Therefore, one strategy might be to focus on 5 or 6 stats.
-To do this effectively, however, you need to be able to compare how your players perform on average against your opponent's players.
+however, you need to be able to compare how your players perform on average against your opponent's players.
 That can be difficult to do if this is what you're looking at:

 ![](https://github.com/mattguev/hoop-dreams/blob/main/yfmatchup2.JPG?raw=true)